MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Introduction

 If user $i$ did not abort until now, then in particular, its PC appears correctly in all of the (validated) commitments it collected from the other users.
 Since these users were chosen at random, by the Chernoff bound (Fact~\ref{fact:chernoff}), this means that user $i$'s PC is stated correctly in the {\em vast majority} of the commitments given to the users in the protocol (even ones which user $i$ did not sample).
 Also, by this point, every user $j$ possesses $\polylog(n)$ randomly sampled commitments.
 Hence, again by the Chernoff bound, with overwhelming probability, for every user $j$ (even one who did not communicate with user $i$), it must hold that the PC of user $i$ is stated correctly in the vast majority of the commitments possessed by user $j$.
 That is, by this point the (remaining) users have reached an agreement on the array of PCs in the following sense: Every user holds a collection of commitments (validated by the server) such that for every user who did not abort the computation till now, its PC is stated correctly in the majority of these commitments.

-Finally, to ensure that most honest users remain active, each of them samples $\polylog(n)$ random users, notifies them \changed{it is} alive, and requests a feedback.
-If more than 1/6 of them did not respond, then the user aborts.
-If a user $i$ did not abort till now, it can trust that at least 5/6 of the users are active, and furthermore, the PC of every active (honest) user is correctly stated and is consistent in the commitments given by the server \changed{to active honest users}.
-Note that having at least $5n/6$ active users means that, in particular, there must be at least $4n/6=2n/3$ active {\em honest} users.
-From this point on, instead of interacting directly with the users, the server and the remaining users interact with the PCs (as if they are the single-party they represent).
-By the above discussion, if the server is honest then {\em all} of the PCs are honest, and if the server is corrupted then at least 2/3 fraction of the PCs are honest.\footnote{If the server is corrupted, then it can get away with blocking 1/6 fraction of the users and replacing their PCs with malicious PCs.
-Overall, there could be at most 2/6=1/3 malicious PCs.} As we mentioned, the benefit here is that now the server cannot lie about a PC aborting, because no PC should ever abort.
+Finally, to ensure that most honest users remain active, each of them samples $\polylog(n)$ random users, notifies them it is alive, and requests a feedback.
+If more than \changed{1/8} of them did not respond, then the user aborts.
+If a user $i$ did not abort till now, it can trust that at least \changed{7/8} of the users are active, and furthermore, the PC of every active (honest) user is correctly stated and is consistent in the commitments given by the server \changed{to active honest users}.
+From this point on, instead of interacting directly with the users, the server and the remaining users interact with the PCs (as if they are the single party they represent).
+By the above discussion, if the server is honest then {\em all} of the PCs are honest, and if the server is corrupted then at least \changed{3/4} fraction of the PCs are honest.\footnote{If the server is corrupted, then it can get away with blocking \changed{1/8} fraction of the users and replacing their PCs with malicious PCs.
+Overall, there could be at most \changed{2/8=1/4} malicious PCs.} As we mentioned, the benefit here is that now the server cannot lie about a PC aborting, because no PC should ever abort.

 \paragraph{Tool 2: Sampling a communication graph.} For the second issue, we let the parties sample an undirected communication graph where each vertex represents a PC and the diameter of the graph is at most $O(\log n)$.
 Once this is done, after every message sent from the server, the PCs can simply check if their neighbors are still active for $\log n$ steps, and abort if they are not.
 Recall that (assuming the server is honest) each PC should contain an honest majority and should never abort the execution unless it catches the server cheating.
 Therefore, such a communication graph allows users (or PCs) to ``scream for help'' in the sense that if they abort the computation, then in the following $\log(n)$ rounds we will have that {\em all} of the users abort the computation.